Open Letter to Prof. Denis Rancourt

 Dear Prof. Rancourt:

-I have read that you’re embarking on your own investigation into the virus issue.
+I have read that you’re embarking on your own investigation into the missing virus issue.

 You’ve done such excellent work on statistical analysis that I’m sure you’ll find your way through this territory.
 In the end, all science is physics, so you have the training that you need.
 Remember the orders-of-magnitude above chance demanded by your science required to establish proof that a theorized particle exists.